Naris167/Web2Proejct/temp.md

 ```

 When you give me the code for this task, you don't have to provide everything to make it a complete file, but just tell me the part of the code that I have to put in the project.

+1. Add login and register page
+2. cookies and sessions
+3. dynamic form for register page
+4. Implement client-side validation using JavaScript. (for user session?)
+5. Advanced form validation and error handling.
+6. User authentication (registration/login system) using sessions or cookies.